markelg/py_interp/README.md

 Authors: Markel García-Díez (1), Carlos Blanco (2)

-1 Institut Català de Ciències del Clima, Barcelona, Spain 2 Department of Applied Mathematics and CC, University of Cantabria, Santander, Spain
+1. Institut Català de Ciències del Clima, Barcelona, Spain
+2. Department of Applied Mathematics and CC, University of Cantabria, Santander, Spain

+Thanks to:  Cindy Bruyere, Lluis Fita and Jesús Fernandez

 ## Description

 py_interp is a command line tool for interpolating WRF output files to pressure levels, as well as computing a series of diagnostics such as low, medium and high cloud cover. py_interp is a version of p_interp (see in http://www2.mmm.ucar.edu/wrf/users/) written in python.
 It uses the f2py interface to call fortran subroutines extracted from the original p_interp.

-These are located in src/py_interp_fortran.F90 inside a module call "routines".
+The reason of writing py_interp is that python enables to implement the same functionality in much less lines than fortran, with less redundancies.
+Thanks to this, is way easier to add and new diagnostics and to debug them.
+Thanks to f2py, there is not a noticeable loss of performance from the pure fortran version, as the heavy loops are carried out in fortran too.
+These fortran routines, taken from py_interp, are located in src/py_interp_fortran.F90 inside a module call "routines".

 ## Install